ddragosd/openwhisk-auth-package/README.md

 ```

 * the `oauth` package contains the `login` action with no default parameters;
-* the `cache` package container the `encrypt` and `persist` actions,
+* the `cache` package contains the `encrypt` and `persist` actions
-  which are to be reused in the authentication sequence

 > NOTE: These packages could be publicly available from a `system` package,
 so that other namespaces can reference/bind to them.
 This offers the flexibility to
 maintain the supporting actions in a single place, vs having them copied and installed
 in each namespace.

-### Configure Adobe as an authentication provider
+### Configuring Adobe as an authentication provider

 ```bash
 $ CLIENT_ID=AAA CLIENT_SECRET=BBB SCOPES=a,b,c,d make adobe-oauth
 ```

 This command uses `/system/oauth/login` to create a package binding,
 configuring the credentials via default parameters.
 Then it creates the final action as a sequence ( `login -> encrypt -> persist`).
-To make for a nicer URI, the sequence action is placed in its own package so that it's presented as: `/api/v1/web/guest/adobe/authenticate`.
+To make for a nicer URI, the sequence action is placed in its own package so that it's presented to the end users as: `/api/v1/web/guest/adobe/authenticate`.

 ### Configuring GitHub as an authentication provider